wong-max-max/simple-unlock-mod/README.md

 Once installed, all features work automatically:
 - All icons, colors, shops, and vaults are immediately available
 - Selected icons persist across game restarts
-- Practice mode coin pickup and accurate percentages work in any level
+- Accurate percentages and auto-save work in any level
-- Auto-save triggers when completing or quitting levels

 No configuration required.